tobias-hurri/Fluffy-birds/README.md

 install.packages("dplyr")
 ```

+If loading the script,
-If it says it does not find a "path" to
+it says it does not find a "path" to
+at the code

 ```r
 Fluffy_data <- read_excel("Data/F_data.xlsx")
 ```

 it may be beacuse of a Global option setting in your R studio program.
 In that chase: go to "Tools" -> "Global Options" -> "R Markdown"
 -> find "Evaluate Chunks in Dictonary" -> and chose option "Project".